apache/flink/docs/ops/upgrading.md

 {% highlight bash %}
 > ./bin/flink cancel -s [pathToSavepoint] <jobID>
 {% endhighlight %}
-This means that the application is canceled immediately after the savepoint completed, i.e., no other checkpoints are taken after the savepoint.
+This means that the application is cancelled immediately after the savepoint completed, i.e., no other checkpoints are taken after the savepoint.

 Given a savepoint taken from an application, the same or a compatible application (see [Application State Compatibility](#application-state-compatibility) section below) can be started from that savepoint.
 Starting an application from a savepoint means that the state of its operators is initialized with the operator state persisted in the savepoint.
 This is done by starting an application using a savepoint.
 {% highlight bash %}